early237/Elevator-Simulation/README.md

 # Elevator
-A simple .NET, C# windows application that simulates the functionality of an elevator which records it movement within a database.
+A simple .NET, C# windows application that simulates the functionality of an elevator which records its movements within a database.